Avenger-class mine countermeasures ship: Sensor systems

 The ships employ the AN/SQQ-32 advanced minehunting and classification sonar from Raytheon and Thales Underwater Systems (formerly Thomson Marconi Sonar).
 The system has two sonars fitted in a small submersible pod towed under the ship.
 When not deployed the submersible is housed in a trunk below the deck of the ship.
 The sonars are a Raytheon search and detection sonar and a Thales high-resolution, high-frequency, target-classification sonar.
 The deployment and retrieval system for the submersible was designed by the Charles Stark Draper Laboratory in Massachusetts.

 The Avenger class employ the AN/SPS-55 surface-search and navigation radar supplied by Cardion, Inc. of New York.
 The ships have been equipped with CMC Electronics LN66 or Raytheon AN/SPS-66 navigation radars, but are slated to be upgraded with the AN/SPS-73.

 Propulsion

 The Avenger-class ships are equipped with four Waukesha-Pearce diesel engines (MCM 1 and 2) or Isotta-Fraschini ID 36SS6V diesel engines (remainder), which are designed to have very low magnetic and acoustic signatures.
-Each engine develops 600 hp, with a combined power of 2400 hp, providing a cruising speed of 14 kn with controllable pitch propellers.
-For stationkeeping the ship uses two Hansome electric motors rated at 294 kW.
-Precision maneuvering capability is provided by a 257 kW Omnithruster hydrojet (powered by Solar (Caterpillar Inc) Magnetic Marine Gas Turbine Generator).
+Each engine generates 600 hp, with a combined power of 2400 hp, providing a cruising speed of 14 kn with controllable pitch propellers.
+For stationkeeping, the ship uses two Hansome electric motors rated at 294 kW.
+Precision maneuvering capability is provided by a 257 kW Omnithruster hydrojet, powered by Solar (Caterpillar Inc) Magnetic Marine Gas Turbine Generator.